-Term deposits are a type of savings account where you commit your money for a fixed period of time, from as little as one month to as long as five years.
+Term deposits are a type of savings account where you invest your money for a fixed period of time, from as little as one month to as long as five years.

-After your term deposit matures, you may also reinvest the principal (the amount you originally put in) plus interest, reinvest either principal or interest, or withdraw part or all of your money.
+After your term deposit matures, you have a few options: reinvest the principal plus interest, reinvest either the principal or interest, or withdraw part or all of your money.

 How term deposits work

-With a term deposit, the length of time of the deposit account has a corresponding interest rate.
 You can choose the length of time you want the account for and the amount you want to deposit based on your needs.
 Generally, the more money you put in, or the longer you invest, the higher the interest rate.

-When choosing a term, you’ll usually have a range of options, varying from short term – starting at one month, to long term – up to five years.
-Interest is paid only at the end of the term, although could be paid more often on deposits with longer terms.
+When choosing a term, you’ll usually have a range of options, from one month to five years.
+Interest is generally paid at the end of the term, although could be paid more often on deposits with longer terms.
 Term deposits have a minimum amount that you can invest, which varies widely.

 As there’s nothing to track before the maturity date and your deposit is earning interest automatically, they’re a set-and-forget kind of investment.

-Once you’ve reached the maturity date, your money is released.
-Some financial institutions offer rollover term deposits.
+Once you’ve reached the maturity date, your deposit can be released.
+Some financial institutions offer to automatically rollover term deposits.
 The institution will advise you of the new rate based on rolling over the existing amount and term prior to maturity so you have the opportunity to make a decision.
 Otherwise when the term ends, you have the option of reinvesting either the whole or a selected amount in another term deposit, maybe for a different term.
 If you opt for this, make sure to check that the interest rate you’re offered is still competitive on the rollover date.

 What’s the difference between term deposits and other accounts?